The 2020/21 series rules for the 2KCup South Island are listed below.

 - Roll cage: Cars may run a roll cage or roll bar providing it meets MSNZ specifications.

-- Seat: The driver’s seat may (and is highly recommended) be replaced with an approved race seat, but only if an approved race harness is also used.
+- Seats: The driver’s seat may (and is highly recommended) be replaced with an approved race seat, but only if an approved race harness is also used.
+The rear seat may be removed.

 - Sump: Engine sumps may be baffled however must retain their exact original exterior appearance.